What qualifies as verifiable CPD?

 If you are a licensed auditor, your CPD activities need to be tailored to developing and maintaining your role as audit engagement partner.
 As a licensed auditor you also need to comply with International Education Standard 8, which is based on an outcome model.

 Policy and Guidance

-More information on requirements can be found in our Policy and Guidance for New Zealand Licenced AuditorsLearn more
+More information on requirements can be found in our Policy and Guidance for New Zealand Licensed AuditorsLearn more

 Manage My CPD

-In your annual notifications, you will be asked to confirm the CPD hours completed in the year.
+You will be asked to confirm your verifiable CPD hours completed in the year as part of your membership renewal.
 By logging all your CPD records in your CPD Log on My CA it will be easier to know how many CPD hours you have undertaken at any point in time.